-Account Manager at HR Xchange - IT-Online
+Account Manager at Hr Xchange - IT-Online

-A well-established company in the mining and construction industry requires an Account Manager who will be based in Kathu area.
+A well-established company in the mining and construction industry requires an Account Manager who will service the North West area.
 The position requires an individual who is able to work from home.

 Responsibilities